 The research activities of the Okumura group are in the areas of laser spectroscopy, kinetics, and reaction dynamics, applied to problems in atmospheric chemistry.
 We study atmospheric free radicals and transient intermediates in order to understand the reactions and photochemistry that are most important in the troposphere and stratosphere.
 Our goal is both to determine parameters of key reactions and species in the atmosphere, and to understand the chemical physics of these processes at the most fundamental level.
 Image courtesy of Brian Bean.

-Okumura group hosts outreach activities, once again!
-On March 20 and 21, 2013, local elemetary school students visited Caltech to learn about science from the Okumura group.
-A total of 90 students in 3rd, 4th, and 5th grade saw chemistry demos and participated in exciting hands-on activities.
+Okumura group hosts 130 Pasadena Unified School District students On March 26 and 27, 2014, local elemetary school students from PUSD visited Caltech to learn about science from the Okumura group.
+A record number of 130 students in 4th and 5th grade saw chemistry demos and participated in exciting hands-on activities.
 The Okumura group hosts these outreach activities every year!
 See the Activities page for photos!

 Okumura group moves to Linde + Robinson Laboratory Two of the Okumura group projects have moved to the Ronald and Maxine Linde Center for Global Environmental Science to join scientists from a variety of disciplines who will collaborate toward a better understanding of our global environment.